gopicolo/Chobits-Atashi-Dake-no-Hito-Tool/README.md

 # 🛠️ Chobits GBA Translation Tool

-Custom romhacking tools for extracting and reinserting dialogue from the Game Boy Advance game:
+Custom romhacking tools created by **gopicolo** for extracting and reinserting dialogue from the Game Boy Advance game:
 **Chobits - Atashi Dake no Hito (Japan)**.

 This project includes two main scripts: